superterrific/dana-byerly/src/notes/ugging-along.md

 Thanks to [this thread](https://twitter.com/piccalilli_/status/1361043178430861315) I found [Obsidian]({{ tools.obsidian }}) and was able to set up a local version of Notion using this [handy script](https://github.com/connertennery/Notion-to-Obsidian-Converter).
 But what about moving forward?

 I've been using [iA Writer](https://ia.net/writer) to draft posts but don't love it.
-It's a nice clean, distraction-free app but I usually only rough out a structure and quickly move to my editor ([Atom](https://atom.io/)) to complete them there, mostly because iA Writer doesn't auto pair brackets and quotes.
-This is big flow killer for me, especially since I do so much linking.
+It's a nice clean, distraction-free app but I usually only rough out a structure and quickly move to my editor ([Atom](https://atom.io/)) to complete them there, mostly because iA Writer doesn't support auto pair brackets and quotes.
+This is a big flow killer for me, especially since I do so much linking.

 Once I got the Notion backup taken care of, I started tinkering with Obsidian to see if it was a better fit for me than iA Writer moving forward.
 It didn't take long to realize the answer was a big, emphatic "Yes!".